arosnews/arosnews.github.io/_posts/2024-02-04-how-to-cross-compile-aros-hosted-wsl.md

 ```

 {: .box-note}
-A network connection is required during compilation, as additional sources are downloaded from the network.
+**A network connection is required during compilation, as additional sources are downloaded from the network.**
+If there is a network problem during downloading, the download will fail.
+The first option is to repeat the last step of the process and maybe the download will work (if the network problem was temporary).
+If that doesn’t work, look at the log and you will see the URLs from which the build process tries to download files.
+Use this URL to download the files manually through the browser, and then place the files in the *portssources* directory.
+It may also be necessary to delete some temporary files in the *portssources* directory with names similar to the downloaded ones (files with the *.fetch extension).

 Once the operation is complete, AROS is already installed.
 You can run it by executing the *AROSBootstrap* file.
 ```